-For example, at the beginning of the workout during the Footwork Series, the temptation is to sit heavily on the chair and turn-off your glutes.
+For example, at the beginning of this fitness workout during the Footwork Series, the temptation is to sit heavily on the chair and turn off your glutes.
 However, you want to do the opposite.
 Pretend you’re sitting on hot coals.
-Activate the glutes and try to direct your energy upwards away from the chair.
+Activate the glutes and direct your energy upwards away from the chair with a tall torso.

-Furthermore, where on the chair you sit makes a lot of difference in terms of how challenging the exercise is.
+Furthermore, where on the chair you sit makes a lot of difference regarding how challenging the exercise is.

-Experiment with it, try sitting closer to the edge during footwork, and then next try sitting farther back.
+Experiment with the Pilates Chair; sit closer to the edge during footwork, then sit farther back.
 Which is harder?
-Where is the right spot on the chair to sit, in order to make the exercise maximally effective for you?
+Where is the right spot on the chair to sit to make the exercise maximally effective for you?

 - Can the exercise be slower or faster?